project-chip/connectedhomeip/examples/light-switch-app/genio/README.md

 device which will then join the network.

-The light switch example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the MediaTek platform.
+The light switch example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the MediaTek platform.

 <a name="building"></a>